Dustint24309/front-end-student-materials/06-p5js/02b-variables.md

 # Creating Your Own Variables

+Welcome back!
+Here's what we're working on in this lab:

+## Learning Targets and Objective
+- LT 1.9 - I can call functions using variables as arguments
+- LT 1.10 - I can write code to assign numbers to variables
+- Objective: Build a racing simulation where the racer speeds are stored in variables

+## Terminology Takedown
+- **data**
+- **variable**
+- **value**
+- **refactoring**

 The concept of variables is fundamental to programming and extends beyond just a few p5.js built-in variables.
 You can also create your own variables to store data and make your code easier to read, more descriptive, and easier to change.

 ## Off to the Races